Be Prepared at the Polls

 What Should I Wear to Vote?

-Because there is a chance you might be in line for some period of time, wear comfortable shoes and layered clothing, as well as any provisions needed if you have a medical condition or disability.
+Because there is a chance you might be in line for some time, wear comfortable shoes and layered clothing, as well as any provisions needed if you have a medical condition or disability.

 After you vote, put on your “I Voted” Sticker and wear it proudly!